totuni/esp-studio-examplesII/EndtoEndExamples/matchlist_screening/README.md

 ### Lookup_sender

-This window performs a left join between the transactions and the watch list using the match code key.
+This window performs a left join between the transactions and the watchlist using the match code key.

 Explore the settings for the lookup_sender window:
 1. Open the project in SAS Event Stream Processing Studio.